night-watch-project/sponge/README.md

 ## FEATURES

-- Get raw HTML of any web page, even client-rendered ones using headless Firefox browser
+- Get raw HTML of any web page, even client-rendered ones
-- Get text content or attribute value of any element on the page with CSS selectors
+- Get text content, attribute value or inner HTML of any element with CSS selectors

 ## INSTALLATION